leanlifestyle19-cmyk/BusBuddy/README.md

 This app is designed for a **dedicated family device or a parent's phone used by one child**.
 It is not appropriate for a shared device, a school-issued device, or anywhere the child's classmates or strangers might access the browser.

-If the device is lost or stolen, clear your Anthropic API key immediately at [console.anthropic.com](https://console.anthropic.com) → API Keys → Revoke.
+If the device is lost or stolen, revoke your Gemini API key immediately at [aistudio.google.com/apikey](https://aistudio.google.com/apikey).

 ---